-- i.
-To get employed in a challenging ambience that would utilize my overall abilities and skills. - ii.
-To enhance my working capacities, professional skills to serve my institution in the best possible way. - c.
-Educational details: M.A.(Urdu), M.Ed. - d.
+- b.
+Objective statement: can be quoted like, - i.
+To get employed in a challenging ambience that would utilize my overall abilities and skills. - To enhance my working capacities, professional skills to serve my institution in the best possible way. - c.
+Educational details: Make higher order from lower

+- d.
 Technical skills: Ms Word, Ms Excel and web designing in HTML etc - e.
-Work experience and work attended: Name of institution, address, job profile etc can be given like - i.
+Work experience and work attended: Name of institution, address, job profile, etc. can be given like - i.
 5 years teaching experience - ii.
 Effective classroom management - iii.
 Inculcating moral values in our students - iv.
 Techniques for interactive learning - f.
-Skills and abilities: Research work, project, core skills etc - g.
-Responsibilities: - i.
+Skills and abilities: Research work, project, core skills etc. - g.
+Responsibilities: could be mentioned like; - i.
 Working with the team and motivating them towards success - ii.
 Hard working and dedicated to work - iii.
-Self-confidence and good energy level
+Self-confidence and good energy level - iv.

-- iv.
 Good willingness to take up responsibility - v.
 Flexible in nature - h.
 Address details : [a] address for communication [b] Email Id [c] Mobile Number - i.
 Date, Place: Give date and place - j.
 References: Name contact number, email address of some references